jeany55/MyAccountant/API/CustomTabs.md

 3. Enable **Tab library export** option (this is a developer option)
 4. Select your custom tab
 5. You'll see a **Tab library export** field appear with the complete `Tab:construct()` code
-6. Copy this code and [open an issue on GitHub](https://github.com/jeany55/MyAccountant/issues/new?labels=custom-tab,enhancement) with your custom tab - if it's useful, it might be added to the default tab library for everyone to enjoy!
+6. Copy this code and [open an issue on GitHub](https://github.com/jeany55/MyAccountant/issues/new?labels=custom-tab,enhancement) with your custom tab - we can then add it to the Tab library.

 ### Example Export